Don't miss - Victorian swimming pool

 Storm damage and interesting trees

 As you explore, look out for a hollow lime tree.
 This tree is over 150 years old.
-It was damaged in a bad storm in 1990, in which over 1,000 trees on the estate blew down.
+It was damaged in a bad storm in 1990, which destroyed over a thousand other trees across the estate.
 You'll also see a barkless sweet chestnut in a small copse.

 We leave some damaged and dead wood lying where it falls because, although it looks untidy, it provides a habitat for all sorts of bugs and beetles and helps to keep the ecosystems at Lanhydrock healthy.